DominicMachado/DominicMachado.github.io/docs/latn-199-f20/handout-3.md

 &nbsp;
 The ablative is often thought of as a do-it-all or the adverbial case in Latin.
 However, we can categorize all the different usages of the ablative in three major ways:

-1. It can be used to  describe the relationship between people and things (usually translated with the word **from**):
+A. It can be used to  describe the relationship between people and things (usually translated with the word **from**):

-a.
-It can indicate from where something comes (e.g. the source, the cause):
+1. It can indicate from where something comes (e.g. the source, the cause):
   - Rhenus oritur **ex Lepontiis** (the Rhine rises from the country of the Lepontii)
   - factum **de cautibus** antrum, (a cave formed of rocks)
   - **Neglegentia** amabamur (We were loved because of our negligence).

-b.
-It can be used to indicate a lack of something or distance from it (often with verbs of deprivation):
+2. It can be used to indicate a lack of something or distance from it (often with verbs of deprivation):
   - **voluptātibus carere** (to lack enjoyments)
   - soluti **a cupiditatibus** (free from desires)
   - abstinere **iniuria** (to abstrain from harm)
   - **ab insula** ibat (He was going away from the island).

-2. The ablative can be used to explain how the main action/statement/state of the sentence is accomplished (usually translated as **with**).
+B. The ablative can be used to explain how the main action/statement/state of the sentence is accomplished (usually translated as **with**).

-a.
-It can indicate who or what is aiding the completion of an action and
+1. It can indicate who or what is aiding the completion of an action and
   - Deus **bonis omnibus** explevit mundum (God filled the world with good things).
   - Mundus **ab deo** factus est (The world was made by God).